lyckantropen/vae/README.md

 ## Explanation

-A Variational Autoencoder is a type of a generative model that attempts to learn the distribution of the data by approximating the data distribution as a latent-variable model with a Gaussian latent variable.
-Instead of blindly sampling the latent space in hope for generating relevant samples, it jointly learns a parametrization of the latent space as well as the mapping from the latent space to the space of generated samples, based on real examples.
+A Variational Autoencoder is a type of a generative model that attempts to learn the distribution of the data by expressing it as a latent-variable model with a Gaussian latent variable.
+Instead of blindly sampling the latent space in hope for generating relevant samples, it jointly learns a parametrization of the latent space along with a mapping from the latent space to the space of generated samples, based on real examples.

 The parametrization of the latent space is modeled using a contracting deep convolutional network, the output of which is used to predict the mean and